emacs-php/php-mode/README.md

 2. `php-enable-drupal-coding-style`
 3. `php-enable-wordpress-coding-style`

 They will help format your code for PEAR projects, or work on the Drupal and WordPress software, respectively.
-You may enable any of them by default by adding the following to your Emacs configuration file:
+You may enable any of them by default by running `M-x customize-group <RET> php` and looking for the ‘PHP Mode Coding Style’ option.

-    (add-hook 'php-mode-hook 'php-enable-wordpress-coding-style)

 # How to Contribute